ts1/uctoth/README.md

 Works both on Node.js (with ES6+ features) and on [browsers](https://ts1.github.io/uctoth/) (with help from babel and webpack).

-Now most of CPU-consuming parts, endgame solving, game tree search and learning, are also written in C.
+Now the most of CPU-intensive parts, endgame solving, game tree search and learning, are also written in C.
-They work as Node.js add-on and also as WebAssembly on browsers (except learning).
+They work as add-on of Node.js and also as WebAssembly on browsers (except learning).
 CoffeeScript implementations still exist and used when add-on/wasm is not available.